-The August 2016 issue of Canadian Biker has been mailed to our subscribers, is available on newsstands and online through single copies sales.
+The August 2016 issue of Canadian Biker has been mailed to our subscribers and is available on newsstands with the Kawasaki Z125 on the cover.

 Else where in the issue we look at Yamaha’s new FZ-10.
 The naked bike segment at the other end of the spectrum from the the micro bikes is also a must have segment for most manufacturers as almost all have a bike in play.
 What is not to like?
 All the power and performance of a sport bike with more attitude and far more comfort.
 The FZ-10 may take the styling to the confluence of love it or hate it but the performance won’t leave you wanting more.
 All that and cruise control!

 We also have a couple of customs that start from very different beginnings as one is a tribute to offroad racers while the other a tribute to extreme ideas and form before function.

 Speaking off-road, there was a time when one of the best offroad machines was built right here in Canada.
 In Vintage Hall the focus this issue is on a Can-Am 500cc machine that has been given new life as a dualsport while remaining true to its history.